crowdbotics/django-scaffold/{{cookiecutter.project_slug}}/README.md

    Current (project) directroy will be mapped with the container meaning any edits you make will be picked up by the container.

-1. Seed the Postgres DB (in a separate terminal):
+7. Seed the Postgres DB (in a separate terminal):
    ```sh
    $ docker-compose exec web python3 manage.py makemigrations
    $ docker-compose exec web python3 manage.py migrate
    ```
-1. Create a superuser if required:
+8. Create a superuser if required:
    ```sh
    $ docker-compose exec web python3 manage.py createsuperuser
    ```
    You will find an activation link in the server log output.
+9. Go to http://localhost:8000/admin/sites/site/1/change/ and update domain name to `localhost:3000`.

 ## Local Setup (Alternative to Docker)